 Managing a concentrated stock position is a complex task that may involve investment, tax, and legal issues.
 Consult professionals who can help you navigate the maze.
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist –firstname.lastname@example.org, (913) 345-1881.
+For help with your compensation planning, schedule a meeting by clicking below, contact Joni Lindquist –email@example.com, or call (913) 345-1881.

 Options involve risk and are not suitable for all investors, and investors may lose the entire amount of invested principal in a relatively short period of time.
 Prior to buying or selling an option, a person must receive a copy of “Characteristics and Risks of Standardized Options.”
 Copies of this document may be obtained from your financial professional and are also available at http://www.theocc.com.

 This information was developed by Forefield, Inc. an independent third party.
 It is general in nature, is not a complete statement of all information necessary for making an investment decision, and is not a recommendation or a solicitation to buy or sell any security.
 Investments and strategies mentioned may not be suitable for all investors.
 Past performance may not be indicative of future results.